Key Takeaways

 The company described a sophisticated hacking operation that had successfully breached the systems of world-class companies with strong security teams.

-Since April 2023, Microsoft Threat Intelligence has shifted to a new threat actor naming scheme aligned around the theme of weather.
+Since April 2023, Microsoft Threat Intelligence has shifted to a new threat actor naming scheme centered on weather.
 As such, NOBELIUM was reclassified as Midnight Blizzard.

 While the name may have changed, over the years, Midnight Blizzard has remained a persistent threat, using a range of techniques to conduct espionage and steal secrets.

-Some of its most well-known campaigns include the TEARDROP malware and a supply chain attack that trojanized the SolarWinds Orion business software.
+Some of its most well-known campaigns include the TEARDROP malware and a supply chain attack that targeted the SolarWinds Orion business software.

 In November 2023, Midnight Blizzard used a password spray attack to compromise a legacy internal test account and gain a foothold.
 From there, hackers used the account’s permissions to access several Microsoft corporate email accounts, including members of its senior leadership and cybersecurity teams.

-Microsoft’s investigation into the incident revealed that the attackers were initially targeting email accounts for information related to Midnight Blizzard itself.
+Microsoft’s investigation revealed that the attackers initially targeted email accounts for information related to Midnight Blizzard itself.

-Following the initial success of the strategy, Midnight Blizzard appears to have ramped up the operation, with the number of password sprays multiplying tenfold in February.
+Following the strategy’s initial success, Midnight Blizzard appears to have ramped up the operation, with the number of password sprays multiplying tenfold in February.

 Password spraying is a cyberattack tactic that involves using a single password to try and break into multiple target accounts.

-Often relying on old-school guesswork to compromise accounts, password spray attacks are pretty low-tech by Midnight Blizzard’s standards.
+Password spray attacks, often relying on old-school guesswork to compromise accounts, are pretty low-tech by Midnight Blizzard’s standards.
 The fact that the strategy paid off points to a general complacency about cybersecurity that many people can be guilty of.